 Annotating data is hard.
-Often requiring hours of work, manual annotation processes juggle between getting the images we want to annotate, quality control and of course, data annotation.
-While data annotation for tasks such as object detection, classification, etc are easy to annotate efficiently and at a high quality, complex tasks such as image matting require fine-grained, precise annotations to ensure that pixels are correctly labeled with the appropriate alpha vale; a process which is often time-consuming and produces results prone to human bias and therefore is of low quality.
+Often requiring hours of work, manual annotation processes juggle between getting the images we want to annotate, quality control and, of course, data annotation.
+While data annotation for tasks such as object detection, classification, etc., are easy to annotate efficiently and at a high quality, complex tasks such as image matting require fine-grained, precise annotations to ensure that pixels are correctly labelled with the appropriate alpha vale; a process which is often time-consuming and produces results prone to human bias and therefore is of low quality.

 - Hanger images and extracted foregrounds with the true pixel colors at the blending boundaries.

 - A fast, automated process for generating hundreds of images quickly.

 Synthetic Data Generation as a Solution

 This is where synthetic data comes in handy.
 Using Blender, we created hundreds of hanger images closely following the target distribution that we were underperforming on.
 In general, we tried to set up a pipeline with the 2 following critical features.